magiclen/xcompress/README.md

-        --pigz-path <PIGZ_PATH>            Specifies the path of your pigz executable binary file. [default: pigz] --plzip-path <PLZIP_PATH>          Specifies the path of your plzip executable binary file. [default: plzip] --pxz-path <PXZ_PATH>              Specifies the path of your pxz executable binary file. [default: pxz] --rar-path <RAR_PATH>              Specifies the path of your rar executable binary file. [default: rar] --tar-path <TAR_PATH>              Specifies the path of your tar executable binary file. [default: tar] --unlzma-path <UNLZMA_PATH>        Specifies the path of your unlzma executable binary file. [default: unlzma] --unrar-path <UNRAR_PATH>          Specifies the path of your unrar executable binary file. [default: unrar] --unxz-path <UNXZ_PATH>            Specifies the path of your unxz executable binary file. [default: unxz] --unzip-path <UNZIP_PATH>          Specifies the path of your unzip executable binary file. [default: unzip] --xz-path <XZ_PATH>                Specifies the path of your xz executable binary file. [default: xz] --zip-path <ZIP_PATH>              Specifies the path of your zip executable binary file. [default: zip]
+        --pigz-path <PIGZ_PATH>            Specifies the path of your pigz executable binary file. [default: pigz] --plzip-path <PLZIP_PATH>          Specifies the path of your plzip executable binary file. [default: plzip] --pxz-path <PXZ_PATH>              Specifies the path of your pxz executable binary file. [default: pxz] --pzstd-path <PZSTD_PATH>          Specifies the path of your pzstd executable binary file. [default: pzstd] --rar-path <RAR_PATH>              Specifies the path of your rar executable binary file. [default: rar] --tar-path <TAR_PATH>              Specifies the path of your tar executable binary file. [default: tar] --unlzma-path <UNLZMA_PATH>        Specifies the path of your unlzma executable binary file. [default: unlzma] --unrar-path <UNRAR_PATH>          Specifies the path of your unrar executable binary file. [default: unrar] --unxz-path <UNXZ_PATH>            Specifies the path of your unxz executable binary file. [default: unxz] --unzip-path <UNZIP_PATH>          Specifies the path of your unzip executable binary file. [default: unzip] --unzstd-path <UNZSTD_PATH>        Specifies the path of your unzstd executable binary file. [default: unzstd] --xz-path <XZ_PATH>                Specifies the path of your xz executable binary file. [default: xz] --zip-path <ZIP_PATH>              Specifies the path of your zip executable binary file. [default: zip] --zstd-path <ZSTD_PATH>            Specifies the path of your zstd executable binary file. [default: zstd]

 SUBCOMMANDS:
     a       Adds files to archive.
 Excludes base directory from names. (e.g. add /path/to/folder, you can always get